Mercerenies/latitude/README.md

      $ make BOOST='/path/to/boost/library'

+## Development Environments

+There is an experimental Emacs mode for Latitude in `misc/latitude-mode.el` which should work out-of-the-box and will highlight Latitude syntax.
+Unfortunately, indentation in this mode is still very rudimentary and improvements will be on their way in the future.

 ## Usage

 This language is still in its very early stages of development, so FUTURE CHANGES WILL BREAK YOUR CODE.